FENGGENYU/CVPR2019_PartNet/README.md

 python train.py
 ```

-More training arguments are set in util.py
+More training and testing arguments are set in util.py
 ```
 '--epochs' (number of epochs; default=1000) '--batch_size' (batch size; default=10)